Azure/azure-iot-middleware-freertos/README.md

     git submodule update --init
     ```

 - `/ports`: The source code for the MQTT abstraction (currently coreMQTT).
-If you would like to create your own MQTT abstraction implementation, please see the [azure_iot_mqtt.h](https://github.com/Azure/azure-iot-middleware-freertos/blob/main/source/interface/azure_iot_mqtt.h) header file for functions which need to be implemented.
+If you would like to create your own MQTT abstraction implementation, please see the [porting guide below](#mqtt).
 - `/source`: All source files and headers for the middleware.
 To see how to build the project by using source files only, please see our below section for [source file building](#using-source-files).
 - `/tests`: All unit and end-to-end tests used for validation.

 ### Dependencies

-We have dependencies on two libraries under the `/libraries` directory: [Azure IoT SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) and [coreMQTT](https://github.com/FreeRTOS/coreMQTT).
+We have dependencies on two libraries under the `/libraries` directory: [Azure IoT SDK for Embedded C](https://github.com/Azure/azure-sdk-for-c) and [coreMQTT](https://github.com/FreeRTOS/coreMQTT). coreMQTT is used as a default MQTT implementation but may be swapped out by following [our porting guide below](#mqtt).

 ## Library Architecture